Berhane Meskel Reda

 Berhane Meskel Reda (ብርሃነ ምስቀል ረዳ); also spelled Berhané-Meskel Redda or Birhanemeskel Reda; died 12 July 1979) was an Ethiopian student leader and revolutionary, best known as a founding figure and the first secretary-general of the Ethiopian People's Revolutionary Party (EPRP), originally established as the Ethiopian People's Liberation Organization (EPLO) in 1972.
 A prominent activist from the Ethiopian student movement, he was arrested during the period of political repression known as the Red Terror and executed by the military government on 12 July 1979.

 Early life and student activism

-Berhane Meskel Reda was born around September 1943 in Tigray Region, northern Ethiopia.
-Contemporary accounts identify him as Tigrayan by origin and note that he grew up in a rural setting before moving to Addis Ababa for his education.
+Berhane Meskel Reda was born around September 1943 near Adwa, in the then Tigray Province of the Ethiopian Empire.
+He received his schooling in Dessie before enrolling at the University College of Addis Ababa.

-These same sources identify Berhane as emerging from the radicalizing Ethiopian student milieu of the late 1960s and early 1970s, in which debates on land reform, socialism and national questions reshaped campus politics and diaspora unions.
-Contemporary histories and movement memoirs consistently place him among the student leaders who moved from campus organizing into clandestine party formation.